Facelift Surgery (Rhytidectomy) Cost and Procedure Guide

 What to expect after a facelift?

 Knowing what to expect after a facelift surgery can help to make patients feel more comfortable and at ease on the day of surgery.
 The surgeon will discuss the details of the facelift aftercare process during the consultation.
 They will provide information on how best to take care during the recovery.

 As part of the facelift aftercare, the surgeon will also organise a follow-up appointment.
 This often takes place within two weeks of the surgery.
 During this appointment, the surgeon will check all wounds to see how they are healing, remove any non-dissolvable stitches, and remove or replace any dressings if necessary.
 They will also address any complications.

-It is important that patients have a responsible adult to stay over for at least 24 hours after the surgery.
-This is because after a general anaesthetic patients will feel tired and groggy.
+Patients should have a responsible adult to stay over for at least 24 hours after the surgery.
+This is because, after a general anaesthetic, patients will feel tired and groggy.
 The anaesthetic can also affect memory and concentration for a few hours to up to 2 days.
-It is good to have someone there to help if at any point the patient feels dizzy or unsteady.
+It is good to have someone there to help if, at any point, the patient feels dizzy or unsteady.
 It is, therefore, recommended patients ask a friend or relative in advance.
 Patients can also ask them to drive home after the surgery, as patients will not be able to drive themselves.

-The recovery period may depend on which surgical technique the surgeon uses and how extensive the particular facelift procedure is.
+The recovery period may depend on the surgeon's surgical technique and how extensive the particular facelift procedure is.
 In general, patients will need to take around 2 weeks off work.
 Some patients may need longer if their job is more active.
 Patients should therefore listen to the exact time frames that the surgeon provides.

 Patients should avoid any strenuous activity and contact sports for at least 4 to 6 weeks after facelift surgery.
 However, patients should be fine to resume some light physical activity after two weeks.
 Start off gently, with light aerobic activity such as walking on a treadmill.
 Do not do any exercise during the first week, as this can increase the amount of swelling and bruising.